puppetlabs/puppetlabs-postgresql/README.md

 Overrides the character set during creation of the database.

-Default value: The default defined during installation.
+Default value: the default defined during installation.

 ##### `grant`

 Specifies the permissions to grant during creation.

-Default value: 'ALL'.
+Default value: `ALL`.

 ##### `istemplate`